Function

 Step 2: Modify Pipeline Parameters

-Taking the corpus_search Pipeline as an example, simply switch the retriever backend to openai and set base_url to your local vLLM service:
+Taking corpus_search Pipeline as an example, just switch the retrieval backend to openai and point base_url to the local vLLM service:

 examples/parameters/corpus_search_parameter.yaml